AeloveRim/TahrovinGrit/README.md

 Before starting, you can make choices in the Optional sections of the list, colored in Orange in MO2.
 Pick a set of controller bindings, a defeat mod, a Vampire Lord body mod depending on your character's gender, and any of the other optional mods that interest you.
 Make sure to do so **before you start a new game** as enabling or disabling some of these mods mid-save can be a bad idea :

+- Vanilla Start : New games will start with the vanilla skyrim intro instead od throwing you straight into the Realm of Lorkhan
 - Quickloot VR : Adds a looting menu similar to the one present in FO4
 - Smalls : Adds underwear to bodies when you loot them, doesn't work well with Quickloot.
 - Shadow of Skyrim - SL on defeat : Defeat system.
 Starts a sexlab scene whenever you are defeated by an enemy.
 It is integrated into the Shadow of Skyrim Nemesis system, but there's no configuration available to customize it. **Disable this if you don't want to get a forced sex scene on defeat.**